Avis-Drone-Labs/FGCS/README.md

 ### Running Frontend Manually

 1. `cd gcs`
+2. `yarn` (to install dependencies)
-2. `yarn dev`
+3. `yarn dev`

 ### Running Backend Manually

-1. Make sure you're in a virtual environment with `requirements.txt` installed
+1. Make sure you're in a virtual environment and all dependencies are installed using `pip install -r requirements.txt`
-2. python app.py
+2. `python app.py`

+#### Creating a virtual environment

+Create a new Python virtual environment using `python -m venv venv`.
+This can then be activated using `./venv/scripts/activate`.

 ### Running both simultaneously